cedowens/JenkinsHunter/README.md

 2. python3 jenkins-hunter.py

-The enter IP block, port, and thread count when prompted.
+The enter IP block and thread count when prompted.

 -----------------------------------------